haripriyamuniraju07/Marvel-task/README.md

 To understand the working of a 3D printer, learn about STL files, slicing software, and important printer settings.

 ## Report
 In this task, I studied the basic working of a 3D printer using online resources.
-I learned that 3D printers work on the principle of additive manufacturing, where objects are created layer by layer using materials like PLA or ABS.
+I learned that 3D printers work on the principle of additive manufacturing, where objects are created layer by layer using materials like PLA .
 I understood that an STL file is a 3D model file that contains the shape of the object to be printed.
+I studied important printer settings like bed temperature (- Purpose: Helps the first layer stick properly to the print bed.
+- Effect: If the bed is too cool, prints may warp or peel off.
+If it’s too hot, the bottom layer can get overly soft and messy.
+- Typical Ranges:
+- PLA: ~50–60 °C)
+  which helps in proper adhesion of the print to the bed, and infill density(Infill density in 3D printing determines how solid or hollow your printed object will be.
+Low infill (10–20%) is ideal for decorative items, while medium infill (30–50%) balances strength and efficiency, and high infill (60–100%) is used for functional, load-bearing parts).
-I studied important printer settings like bed temperature, which helps in proper adhesion of the print to the bed, and infill density, which controls how solid the object is.
-I also learned about other settings such as  print speed, and nozzle temperature.
+, which controls how solid the object is.
+I also learned about other settings such as  print speed(- How fast the printer’s nozzle moves while extruding filament.
-Finally, I went through the standard operating procedures (SOPs) for safely using a 3D printer, including proper setup, handling, and maintenance.
-This task helped me gain a clear understanding of the complete 3D printing process.
+- Typical Range: 40–60 mm/s for standard prints.)
+, and nozzle temperature(how well the filament melts and flows)(200 deg c) Finally, I went through the standard operating procedures (SOPs)(- Pre-Operation & Safety Setup Ensure safe working conditions and equipment readiness.
+  - Software Preparation (Slicing)
+ Convert 3D models into printer-ready instructions.
+   - Printing Process
+   Execute the actual print with monitoring.

 # Task 2:API